The Curriculum at Moorfield Primary School

 - We often teach a series of themes, such as The Weather, The Victorians, Water, Transport etc. that often encompass more than one National Curriculum subject area.
 It may be that a child will study the same theme twice within the seven years in our school although at different levels.

 - The main reading scheme in school is Oxford Reading Tree.
-Phonics is taught through the use of Jolly Phonics.
+We follow the Letters and Sounds scheme of works to teach phonics.

 - We are required to make provision for personal, social, health and economic education (PSHE), drawing on good practice.

 - To enable all our children to achieve the best they can we offer a variety of Interventions that are targeted depending on need.
 The majority of these Interventions are delivered by our specially trained team of Teaching Assistants.
 Interventions we offer include maths, reading, phonics, OT, self-esteem, co-ordination, speaking and listening etc.

 - We have achieved the Quality Mark for ICT for the second time which is a national acknowledgement of the high standard of teaching, learning and pupil progress in ICT